EPCCed/archer2-MPI-2025-08-18/README.md

 <ul>

-<li><a href="https://www.youtube.com/watch?v=6QU7sv2KgCY">Recording of "Tips abd Tricks" lecture from online course in 2022.
+<li><a href="https://www.youtube.com/watch?v=6QU7sv2KgCY">Recording of "Tips and Tricks" lecture from online course in 2022

 </ul>